blackberryfloat/western-blot-utility-docs/src/user_guide/audit.md

-# Audit
+# Audit the Quantification Results for a Blot Image

 <iframe width="640" height="360" src="https://youtube.com/embed/avbQl4LBCbM">
-    video demoing export of audit data to csv
+    Demo of how to audit western blot analysis results for a image in the Western Blot Utility.
 </iframe>

 Producing accurate results is our top priority.
 All data measurements are taken directly from the raw image without any scaling.
 Calculations are based on published methods and are supported by an extensive suite of automated test cases, along with manual verification by beta users.
 However, mistakes can happen, so we provide the audit functionality to empower you to double-check our work if needed.